FarronF/limerick-council-meetings/meetings/2024/03/20-Monthly Meeting of the Metropolitan District of Limerick/Draft Minutes - Meeting of the Metropolitan District of Limerick - 19th February 2024.md

 (a) Circulated, Report of the Senior Staff Officer, Housing Support Services dated 30th January,

-2024, setting out proposals for disposal of Freehold Interest of premises consisting of a dwelling--- 2
+2024, setting out proposals for disposal of Freehold Interest of premises consisting of a dwelling
+---
+2

 house situate at 1 Larch Court, Kennedy Park, Limerick and the intention to bring a Section 183